siliconbabylon/siliconbabylon.github.io/about.md

 permalink: /about/
 ---

 This is an outlet for so many thoughts on California, Tech, Bay Area, Politics, Science, Sustainability, Capitalism, Engineering, Sci-Fi among many others.
+We are hosted by [Github](http://github.com) and the source can be found [here](https://github.com/siliconbabylon/siliconbabylon.github.io).

 ###Authors